MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/web-api-types-operations.md

 ---
-title: "Web API types and operations (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Web API types and operations (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "This topic describes what is available for you to use vis-a-vis the Web API and will introduce important topics and how you can find information you need from the documentation generated from the service and metadata documents as well as the documentation of the system entity types, functions, and actions" ms.custom: "" ms.date: 10/31/2017